flyingmachine/brave-clojure-web/content/functional-programming.md

 ```

 If a function relies on an immutable value, it's referentially
 transparent.
-The string ", Daniel-san" is immutable, so the
+The string ", Daniel-san" is immutable, so the following
 function is referentially transparent:

 ```clojure